Health

 Is PrEP right for you?

-Clinically reviewed and updated by Nancy Kupka, PhD, RN Oct 16, 2022 • 5 min
+Clinically reviewed and updated by Alexander Cosimano, PharmD, CSP Feb 11, 2025 • 5 min

 Even though people living with HIV are now enjoying long, healthy lives, you still want to do whatever you can to protect yourself against the virus.
-If you're someone who engages in sex with multiple partners, has a partner with HIV, or shares needles or syringes, PrEP is something you may want to consider after consulting with your provider.
+If you don’t consistently use a condom, you have a partner with HIV, you’ve been diagnosed with a sexually transmitted infection in the past six months, you’ve been prescribed multiple courses of post-exposure prophylaxis (PEP), or you share needles or syringes, PrEP is something you may want to consider after consulting with your provider.

 Here's what you need to know.